 Cool-season hardy annual seeds are planted in the garden or started indoors in late summer, fall, and very early spring.
 Warm-season tender annual seeds are planted in the garden or started in spring and throughout summer.

 Want to learn more about seed starting and how I start seeds?
-Checkout my Frequently Asked Questions on Soil Blocking.
+Checkout my online Seed starting course Seed Starting Made Easy ($19.95) and the Frequently Asked Questions on Soil Blocking.